C++: Strategy Pattern vs. Policy Based Design

 }

-Notice that I am throwing an exception after objects a and b were created.
-When the exception occurs, the function test ends abruptly, but it will invoke the destructors of a and b before going to the catch block.
+Note that an exception is thrown after objects a and b are created.
+When the exception occurs, the function test ends abruptly, but the destructors of a and b will be invoked before entering the catch block.

-The destructor of object c was not invoked because the object was not created when the exception occurred.
+The destructor of object c is not invoked because the object was not created when the exception occurred.

-The same behavior occurs if you return prematurely from a function.
+The same behavior occurs if a function is exited prematurely.

-Now, look at the class B that I have added to my example:
+Now, look at class B that has been added to the example:

 #include <iostream>